What are the standard working hours in Canada?

 Overview of averaging hours

 The nature of some professions can make irregular working hours necessary.
-Employees like pilots, truck drivers and bus operators may have irregular work hours or regular hours that vary among work periods.
+Employees like pilots, truck drivers, and bus operators may have irregular or varying work hours during different work periods.
 In such situations, you can average the work hours over multiple workweeks following section 6 of the Canada Labour Standards Regulations and part III of the Canada Labour Code.

 Holidays and leave also affect the standard and maximum hours an employee can work during averaging hours in the following ways: